Vector35/binaryninja-api/docs/guide/index.md

 The “Edit Function Properties” dialog provides the ability to easily configure some of a function’s more advanced properties.
 It can be opened via the context menu when a function is focused in the graph or linear views, or via the command palette.
 An overview of the UI is as follows:

+### 1. Function Prototype

-0. **Function prototype.** The function’s prototype.
+The function prototype section contains the function’s prototype.
 If the prototype is too long to fit inside the window, a scroll bar will appear.

+### 2. Function Info

-1. **Function info.** A list of conditionally-shown tags offering information about the function.
+This section contains a list of conditionally-shown tags offering information about the function.
 Possible tags are as follows:

     - **Function architecture/platform**: The function's architecture/platform (e.g. `windows-x86_64`)
     - **Analysis skipped (too large)**: Analysis was skipped for this function because it was too large ([`analysis.limits.maxFunctionSize`](settings.md#analysis.limits.maxFunctionSize))
     - **Analysis timed out**: Analysis for this function was skipped because it exceeded the maximum allowed time ([`analysis.limits.maxFunctionAnalysisTime`](settings.md#analysis.limits.maxFunctionAnalysisTime))